utahjohnnymontana/DVD-Rip-Prep/README.md

 1. Change to the directory that contains your MKV files.

-> cd myvideos/someTVshow/season1
+>> cd myvideos/someTVshow/season1

 2. Make sure that AUTOMAP is set to 1 in the drp settings.

 3. Do a dry run in batch mode.

-> drp -d
+>> drp -d

 Or, if USERAMDISK is enabled in smap:

-> sudo drp -d
+>> sudo drp -d

+4. Take a look at diagreport.txt and make sure that the diagnoses seem realistic.

-4. Do a full run in batch mode.
+5. Do a full run in batch mode.

-> drp
+>> drp

 ##### Single file mode

 1. Change to the directory that contains your MKV files.

-> cd myvideos/someTVshow/season1
+>> cd myvideos/someTVshow/season1

 2. Do a single file dry run.

-> drp -d episodeSxxExx.mkv
+>> drp -d episodeSxxExx.mkv

 3. If the file is diagnosed as "Mixed Methods," run smap on it.

-> smap episodeSxxExx.mkv
+>> smap episodeSxxExx.mkv

 4. Run drp in conversion mode.

-> drp episodeSxxExx.mkv
+>> drp episodeSxxExx.mkv